maxamillion/openshift-origin-arm/README.md

 Install dependency puppet modules because we're going to install using the Origin puppet master branch so puppet won't auto install the deps for us.
 Then clone the master repo.
+(Need ntp and stdlib, but ntp pulls in stdlib for us).

     puppet module install puppetlabs/ntp
-    puppet module install puppetlabs/stdlib
     git clone https://github.com/openshift/puppet-openshift_origin.git /etc/puppet/modules/openshift_origin

 Now we need to generate the BIND TSIG Key (we will need to put this in our